StatisticsNZ/population-explorer/README.md

 The fundamental idea of the Population Explorer is to perform this "roll up" for around 20 to 50 variables, at annual and (if possible) quarterly intervals, so researchers who are already in the Data Lab can save many days of work.
 This version of the data, which we describe as the Population Explorer Datamart, will be available as one or more schemas on the database server in the Data Lab.
 This datamart would be available to IDI researchers in the Data Lab; exactly under what process and conditions is being worked through.

-The Datamart is being built with a "dimensionally modelled" data model along the lines proposed by Ralph Kimball and now standard in the presentation layer of data warehouses around the world.
+The Datamart is being built with a "dimensionally modelled" data model along the lines developed by Ralph Kimball and now standard in the presentation layer of data warehouses around the world.

 ### The Datamart will enable two other exciting new products